 Randall: We’re talking to Mike Janich here at Spyderco.
 He’s going to talk to us a little bit about the Yojimbo 2.

 Michael Janich: Okay, Yojimbo 2.
 Of course, the original version of this design was the original Yojimbo that was produced by Spyderco after about 2003 to about 2005 or so.

 What I’ve got with this version of it is really try to incorporate some of the design features that I think will make an even better knife.
 Still has Wharncliffe design.
 You need the Wharncliffe is when you are moving your arm in an arc to cut, cutting full power on weighted point.

 My preferred grip is Filipino grip, top on the back, this has really nice thumb purchase.
 We got rid of the chipping or the serrations on the back.
 So that way, I could just slide it on.
 I’m not going to cost any abrasion on my thumb.

 It’s a hollow grind instead of a full flat grind which gives a little stronger tip.

 The lock’s got a little bit better overall strength in the blade.
-Still the compression lock mechanism is the strongest locks we have and spreaded through the line up.
+Still, the compression lock mechanism is the strongest locks we have and spread it through the line-up.

 The ergonomics of the handle overall were even more polished about here, so it feels like hollow on the palm when you grip it, as opposed to the more concave shape for the original Yojimbo design.